Does Medicare cover transportation costs?

 - Specified Low-Income Medicare Beneficiary programs: This program only helps with the Part B premium, and wouldn’t pay any out-of-pocket costs for transportation.

-All programs are usually based on incomes to qualify.
-If you have questions about qualification, talk with one of our agents for more details.
+All programs are usually based on income to qualify.
+If you have questions about qualifications, talk with one of our agents for more details.

 State & Local Programs